 f.
 Influence from Parent.

 The fear of drowning may be a learned response from parents.
-For example, a parent that is afraid of drowning may pass that fear onto the child.
+For example, a parent afraid of drowning may pass that fear onto the child.
 Children observe far more than what parents believe.
 The fear may be imprinted by an overprotective parent not allowing the child to go near bodies of water.

 g.
 Manipulation and Fear of Drowning.